In 2021, cart abandonment continues to be a major challenge for eCommerce stores.

 Cart Abandonment Email Statistics and Benchmarks

 Cart abandonment email open rates are incredibly high.
-Since 2016, open rates have hovered around 43.3%, with a slight drop off in 2021.
+Since 2016, open rates have hovered around 43%.
+However 2022 was a breakout year across industries, with open rates spiking to over 49%!

 We define a conversion here as a recovered transaction, and calculate the conversion rate by taking the number of recovered transactions divided by the number of opened cart abandonment emails.